PacificBiosciences/pb-metagenomics-tools/docs/Tutorial-Taxonomic-Functional-Profiling-Protein.md

 Using this feature along with `--top 5`, a hit will only be deleted if its score is more than 5% lower than that of a higher scoring hit over at least 50% of its query range.
 This allows more hits to be reported along the full length of the HiFi reads, and is more representative of our data.

 Unfortunately, in the current version of DIAMOND (2.0.4) the `--range-culling` is only available if frameshifts (`-F` flag) are allowed.
 The frameshift characters are what create serious problems during the conversion to RMA format.
 The frameshift feature was intended for long, noisy reads (such as ONT), and not for HiFi reads.
 HiFi reads are 99% accurate, and although indels do occur, enabling frameshifts is not particularly beneficial (most hits will be reported anyways).
 So, the current workaround is to set an extraordinarily high frameshift penalty (`-F 5000` vs. default of `-F 15`) to prevent them.
 This allows the `--range-culling` feature to be used, while mostly preventing frameshift inferences.
+However, a small amount of frameshifts are still inferred and these hits must be filtered out prior to conversion to RMA.

 During the filter and merge step using `sam-merger-screen-cigar.py`, the CIGAR strings of all hits are checked for the illegal frameshift characters.
 If they are found, the hit is removed.
-This is generally <1% of hits with the current settings.
+This is generally <0.01% of hits with the current settings.

 NOTE - `sam2rma` may accept silently accept illegal protein CIGAR strings in a future release.
 However, these frameshift CIGAR strings will still prevent alignment features and many calculations from being performed in MEGAN.
 Thus, allowing frameshifts in DIAMOND for HiFi data is still not recommended.
 For more information, see discussion [here](http://megan.informatik.uni-tuebingen.de/t/does-sam2rma-work-for-converting-sam-protein-alignments/1595/11).